Posted in Cycling at May 23rd, 2010. No Comments.

 Gypsy

 Posted in Cycling at October 24th, 2009.
-No Comments.
+Comments Off on God is Dead.

 Kenny van Hummel crossed the finish after the climb of the Verbier this Sunday with a fistpump and a loud scream.
 The rider on Skil arrived in time only to start again after a rest day.
 “Today I literally ate my handlebar.
 I didn’t care if I was gonna make it in time or not.
 I’m tough, I’ll quit when I fall off my bike.
 A lot of sprinters went home already, but Kenny van Hummel is still here.
 And I’m proud of that.”